openlawteam/docs/docs/openlaw-elements/README.md

 #### unsectionedTitle

 This will apply the title to generated sections that have none.
 If an empty string is provided the title will be unset.
-The dedfault title is "Miscellaneous".
+The default title is "Miscellaneous".

 ```
 unsectionedTitle: "My Unsectioned Title",